voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   `False`: the attribute is static and is the same for every frame in which the object track appears

-In addition, note that when you :ref:`download <cvat-loading-annotations>` annotation runs that include track annotations, the downloaded label corresponding to each keyframe of an object track will have its `keyframe=True` attribute set to denote that it was a keyframe.
+In addition, note that when you
+:ref:`download annotation runs <cvat-loading-annotations>` that include track annotations, the downloaded label corresponding to each keyframe of an object track will have its `keyframe=True` attribute set to denote that it was a keyframe.

-Similarly, when you create an annotation run on a video dataset that involves *editing* existing video tracks, if at least one existing label has its `keyframe=True` attribute populated, then the available keyframe information will be uploaded to CVAT (otherwise all track frames will be marked as keyframes).
+Similarly, when you create an annotation run on a video dataset that involves editing existing video tracks, if at least one existing label has its `keyframe=True` attribute populated, then the available keyframe information will be uploaded to CVAT.

 .. note::